microsoft/YamUI/src/components/Block/Block.md

-A `Block` is a layout component, allowing us to build consistent paddings and vertical spacing between components.
-It allows you to `push` a chunk of UI up or down by individual pixels to keep text in our 4px vertical rhythm.
-It's also the primary place you should set `textSize` in your UIs, providing enumerated options for our supported font-size/line-height combinations.

 ### Notes for use

 You should generally use a `Block` component instead of a `div` for layouts.
-By using the component's `padding` and `bottomSpacing` props instead of writing your own CSS we can maintain component spacings easier.
+By using the component's `padding` and `bottomSpacing` props instead of writing your own CSS, you'll be able to maintain consistent component spacing.
 For example, YamUI may eventually support more advanced responsive features based on device type or screen width.
 YamUI could dynamically adjust its gutters, but any UI with its own layout CSS may not conform to new layouts.

 #### Spacing